shaimaa-hshalaby/Angular_Guide/02-Angular Basics/README.md

   ![image](https://github.com/shaimaa-hshalaby/Angular_Guide/assets/3264417/69c167cf-f97b-4a4c-923c-1bf50941c464)

-# Components
+## Components
 Components are the building blocks that compose an application as shown below:

 ![image](https://github.com/shaimaa-hshalaby/Angular_Guide/assets/3264417/4422da23-d889-48bc-850b-59addd449725)

 A component includes:
-    1. Typescript class decorated by @Component()
+  1. Typescript class decorated by **@Component()**
   2. HTML template
         - coded in the component decoration or in an HTML file
   3.  style (optional)
         - coded in the component decoration or in a CSS file

-# create components  manually or from angular CLI
+### Create components  manually or from angular CLI
 -  ng generate component <COMPONENT_NAME>
 -  ng g c <COMPONENT_NAME>

-# inline template vs templateUrl
+### inline template vs templateUrl
 - we can use inline template by using the attribute template instead of templateUrl in the Component decoration

-# Styling components
+### Styling components
   inline style vs StyleUrl

-# selectors
+### selectors
 selectors can be elements, attributes or css classes

+## Module
+Every application has at least one Angular module, the root module, which must be present for bootstrapping the application on launch.
+By convention and by default, this NgModule is named AppModule.

 # Data Binding